wabbit-corp/kappa/Spec.md

 * Requires an `Ord`-like trait for the involved key types.
 * Applies sorting to the current carrier.

+Stability:
+* `order by` is a stable sort: elements that compare equal under the ordering keys preserve their relative order from the input iteration order.

 #### 10.6.2 `skip` and `take`